 - Burst: the data volume (in kiloBytes) that is allowed before the egress maximum bandwidth applies.
 Burst is similar to a bucket which once filled, starts rate limiting.
 As the bucket empties, or as time passes, traffic again may pass without limits until the bucket fills again.

 Traffic shaping is not only useful but recommended for keeping customers within fair bandwidth limits.
 This way, customers with viruses or programs which consume large amounts of network bandwidth won’t cripple the rest of the network.

 We recommend using Traffic Shaping to control egress traffic, because it is more efficient in the egress direction.
 When a port accepts ingress traffic, it cannot control how quickly the traffic arrives—the sending device controls that traffic.
 However, when a port sends out egress traffic, it can control how quickly the traffic exits.

 Lowering a radio's modulation rate is NOT a recommended way to create traffic shaping rules since it can hinder the performance of the radio network.

 Ingress is simply disabled and egress is set accordingly.
 By leaving burst at 0, customers will pass traffic at the specified rates as long as they have traffic to send or receive.
-However, specifiying a burst parameter is a great way to hyper exaggerate the performance of a link.
+However, specifying a burst parameter is a great way to hyper-exaggerate the performance of a link.
 If the download burst size is 5MB, this means the customer can download up to 5MB as fast as the link permits, before the rate drops to 10Mbps.